15+ Things to do In Soho (That You Haven’t Done Before)

 Psst: Just so you know, they have a sister venue in Brighton

-For theatrical things to do in Soho, consider a trip to the Sondheim Theatre.
+For things to do in Soho that appeals to theatre lovers, consider a trip to the Sondheim Theatre.

 Formerly known as the Queen’s Theatre, The Sondheim Theatre is one of London's most iconic West End theatres.
-It regularly hosts major productions and musicals, offering top-notch entertainment and a buzzing atmosphere.
+It regularly hosts major productions and musicals, so you're bound to catch top-notch entertainment here.

 Before you scroll away or roll your eyes - hang on a tick.
 This is a classic thing to do in Soho, for more than just one reason.

 If you already recognise the name Picturehouse, there’s a strong chance you have one of these chain cinemas in your hometown.
-If you don’t, know that these aren’t typical mainstream cinemas.
-And that especially goes for Picturehouse Central.
+But this one isn't like the others.

 Fun Things to Do in Soho

 PSST: Want to uncover more London’s secrets?
-Check out our treasure and scavenger hunts, urban adventures, escape room games or walking tours and prove to the leaderboard you’re worthy of a prize!
+Check out our treasure and scavenger hunts, food experiences, escape room games or walking tours and prove to the leaderboard you’re worthy of a prize!

 If you know a thing or two about history, you’ll have heard about the Huguenots.
 And if you haven’t you’re about to find out.